-The week-long Cyber Camp program immerses members in IT and cybersecurity concepts using a hands-on approach to learning, combined with leadership development activities and some outdoor fun.
+The week-long Cybersecurity Academy program immerses members in IT and cybersecurity concepts using a hands-on approach to learning, combined with leadership development activities and some outdoor fun.
 The curriculum is tailored to the participant’s abilities, so both beginner and expert members are welcome.
-Cyber Camp instructors are engineers, university professors, and cybersecurity professionals.
-Graduates of the Cyber Camp will have acquired knowledge and skills needed to excel during the CyberPatriot competition and actively practice cybersecurity.
-The 2018 camp, which is in the planning stage, will be held at Ferris State University in Big Rapids, Michigan the last week of July.
-The Cyber Camp staff will send out a region-wide communication when arrangements have been finalized.
+The Academy instructors are engineers, university professors, and cybersecurity professionals.
+Graduates of the Academy will have acquired knowledge and skills needed to excel during the CyberPatriot competition and actively practice cybersecurity.
+Check out the details on the GLR Cybersecurity Academy page.

 Cyber Education itself is a new program, and these activities will continue to rapidly evolve with the needs and interests of our members, so please watch for email and website updates.